Groups generated by spherical twists on K3 surfaces and full exceptional collections on Fano threefolds

 \subsection{Groups generated by point reflections in the hyperbolic plane}

-Recall from Definition \ref{def:AL} that $\Gamma_0^+(\delta) \subset \PSL_2(\RR)$, $\delta \in \NN$ is the group consisting of all Atkin-Lehner elements. \begin{lemma} Let $G$ be a subgroup of $\Gamma^+_0(\delta)$ which is generated by point reflections $(s_i)_i$.
-Let $S$ be the union of the conjugacy classes of the $(s_i)_i$.
-Then \begin{enumerate} \item The set of fixed points of elements of $G$ is the union of the orbits of the fixed points of the points $(s_i)_i$.
-Moreover the stabilisers of fixed points are isomorphic to $\ZZ/2\ZZ$. \item The Riemann surface $\HH/G$ is contractible. \item Every element of order two in $G$ is conjugate to some $s_i$. \item There exists a set of orbit representatives $R\subset S$ such that $G$ is the free product of the $\ZZ/2\ZZ$ groups generated by the corresponding reflections. \end{enumerate} \end{lemma} \begin{proof} Let $V=[\HH/G]$ be the orbifold so that the ordinary quotient $W=\HH/G$ is the topological quotient.
-Choose a base point $x$ and paths $({{\tau}}_i)_i$ as in Lemma \ref{lem:orbi}.
+Recall from Definition \ref{def:AL} that $\Gamma_0^+(\delta) \subset \PSL_2(\RR)$, $\delta \in \NN$ is the group consisting of all Atkin-Lehner elements. \begin{lemma} Let $(s_i)_i$ be a set of point reflections in $\Gamma^+_0(\delta)$.
+Let $G$ be a subgroup of $\Gamma^+_0(\delta)$ which is generated by $(s_i)_i$.
+Let $S$ be the union of the conjugacy classes of the $(s_i)_i$ in G. Then \begin{enumerate} \item The set of fixed points of elements of $G$ is the union of the orbits of the fixed points of the reflections $(s_i)_i$.
+Moreover the stabilisers of fixed points are isomorphic to $\ZZ/2\ZZ$. \item The Riemann surface $\HH/G$ is contractible. \item Every element of order two in $G$ is conjugate to some $s_i$. \item There exists a set of orbit representatives $R\subset S$ for the action of $G$ on $S$ by conjugation such that $G$ is the free product

+\end{enumerate} \end{lemma} \begin{proof} Let $V=[\HH/G]$ be the orbifold quotient so that the ordinary quotient $W=\HH/G$ is the topological quotient (the coarse moduli space of $V$).
+Choose a base point $x$ and loops $({{\tau}}_i)_i$ as in Lemma \ref{lem:orbi}.
 Since $\HH$ is simply connected, after choosing a lift $y\in \HH$ of $x$, we have a canonical identification $G\cong \pi_1(V,x)$.
 Since every path in $W$ can be lifted to a path in $V$, after a small deformation, we have a surjection:

 Since $W$ is an ordinary Riemann surface, its fundamental group has no torsion (\cite[Proposition IV.6.5]{FarkasKra}).
 Since $G$ is generated by $2$-torsion elements this implies that $\pi_1(W,x)$ is trivial, or in other words that $W$ is simply connected.
-Since $W$ is a (ramified) covering of the non-compact Riemann surface $\HH/\Gamma^+_0(\delta)$, $W$ cannot be compact.
+Since $W$ is a (ramified) covering of the non-compact (see \S \ref{sec:fuchsian}) Riemann surface $\HH/\Gamma^+_0(\delta)$, $W$ cannot be compact.
 Hence $W$ is contractible by the uniformization theorem.
 This finishes the proof \eqref{it:fuchs:it2}.

 By Lemma \ref{cor:riemann} we now have

 Consequently for each $i$ we have a surjection